EPCCed/ATI-ResComp-Service-docs/index.rst

 The ATI Research Computing Service currently consists of:

+- a Helpdesk, run by EPCC.
 - a Cray Urika GX system.

 This documentation contains:

+- :ref:`Helpdesk`: general information on how to contact the Helpdesk.
+- :ref:`ATISAFEDocumentation`: general information on how to use the ATI SAFE for helpdesk and support, managing user accounts and project research computing resources, and obtaining resource usage reports.
 - :ref:`CrayUrikaUserGuide`: general information on how to access and connect to this system.
-- :ref:`ATISAFEDocumentation`: general information on how to use the ATI SAFE for helpdesk and support, managing user accounts and project research computing resources, and obtaining resource usage reports.

 .. toctree::
    :maxdepth: 2
-   :caption: Cray Urika User Guide
+   :caption: Helpdesk
-   :name: CrayUrikaUserGuide
+   :name: Helpdesk

-   cray/introduction
-   cray/connecting
-   cray/data-transfer
+   helpdesk/introduction
+   helpdesk/personal-data-privacy-policy

 .. toctree::
    :maxdepth: 2
    :caption: ATI SAFE Documentation